Upper School Overnight Field Trips 2017/18

 To learn more about the Romanian Children's Relief Service Trip, please get in contact with Ms. Wendy Gediman.

 During the February half term week, 17-24 February 2018, TASIS England offers a ski trip to Saas Grund and Saas Fee in Switzerland to all Upper School students.

 The trip is organized by VIAMONDE (www.viamonde.com), and accompanied by two TASIS teachers.

-The price for the ski trip is GBP 1,600.
-This includes UK transfers, flights, airport to resort transfers, travel and accident insurance, accommodation in multi-bedded rooms, breakfast and dinner in the chalet, hot lunch on the slopes, ski rental including safety helmet, boots and poles, lift pass, skiing instruction and supervised skiing in small groups (1:7), individual assessment of progress and performance, and evening activities.
+The price for the ski trip includes UK transfers, flights, airport to resort transfers, travel and accident insurance, accommodation in multi-bedded rooms, breakfast and dinner in the chalet, hot lunch on the slopes, ski rental including safety helmet, boots and poles, lift pass, skiing instruction and supervised skiing in small groups (1:7), individual assessment of progress and performance, and evening activities.

 The sign-up period for the Upper School ski trip is from May to October.
 To sign up your child to the ski trip, please click the button below.
 If you have any questions regarding the US ski trip please contact Ms. Gerlinde Wimmer, the Upper School Travel Coordinator.

 This four-day trip to Paris takes place in spring and is open to the AP Art History and the Culture and Values classes.
 The trip provides an exciting opportunity for students to see first hand the many of the major works of European art and architecture that they have studied throughout the year.
 Students prepare and deliver presentations on a single work in one of the galleries, gaining valuable public speaking experience.